 In the paragraphs that follow, I explain why self-citation may be appropriate, and follow up with a couple of cautionary comments.

 To begin with, self-citation may be justified on account of the cumulative nature of scientific work.
 This means that, as long as your research agenda is coherent, your new research will build on what you have learnt (and published) previously.
-In such cases, citing your older publications would be a helpful way of contextualising the new research.
-It would also be a useful opportunity to point out how the new publication adds to the academic record, lest you create the impression that you are salami-slicing your research.
+In such cases, citing your older publications is a helpful way of contextualising the new research.
+It is also be a useful opportunity to point out how the new publication adds to the academic record, so as to avoid the impression that you are salami-slicing your research.
 Moreover, in view of increased sensitivity regarding self-plagiarism, it is best that you cite, rather than repeat, relevant information that you have used in the past.

 Secondly, self-citations may be necessary in order to demonstrate how your thinking has evolved.
 When working on a research topic over a long period of time, you are likely to develop new, more refined understandings, at which point you may want to critically re-evaluate your previous publications.
 Failure to do so might create confusion among readers, who may not be able to appreciate subtle conceptual shifts between older and newer publications.

-Furthermore, when writing for a journal that practices anonymous (‘blind’) peer-review, you should take care that your self-citations do not give away your identity.
+The last thing you might want to keep in mind is that your self-citation should not give away your identity, if you’re writing for a journal that practices anonymous (‘blind’) peer-review.
 Journals will often have specific instructions on how to deal with self-citation (e.g., you may be asked to replace your name with “Author”, or to remove first-person pronouns).
 Some journals, by the way, have policies limiting the use of self-citation, so make sure you read the instructions to the authors very carefully.